 - If the injury is marked as work-related, a copy of the online injury report will trigger the Workers’ Compensation coverage review and submission process, which is coordinated by Medical Leaves Administration.

-- As follow-up, Cornell’s EHS alerts the Assistant Dean for Graduate Student Life who will contact you to offer support and help identify and engage resources across campus who can assist.
+- If you have any questions or concerns, please contact the Senior Assistant Dean for Graduate Student Life who can offer support and help identify and engage resources across campus who can assist.

 Cornell actively supports a culture of safety for students, faculty, and staff, providing laboratory, health, and safety training and workshops, and supporting individuals when injuries or accidents occur.
 Fortunately, serious injuries are very uncommon.